seejohnrun/gotcha/README.md

 You have a few ways to determine whether or not a Gotcha was valid.
 You can use `gotcha_valid?` in views and controllers, or use `validate_gotcha!` (which throws a `Gotcha::ValidationException` if the Gotcha was not valid) in your controllers.

+## Testing

+In testing, it's sometimes useful to make validation always return true.
+For this, you can use: `Gotcha.skip_validation = true`

 ---

 ## License